4kssoft/dart-tv/runtime/vm/service/service.md

 mode and will no longer accept incoming web socket connections, instead forwarding the web socket connection request to DDS.
 If DDS disconnects from the VM service, the VM service will once again start accepting incoming web socket connections.

+The VM service forwards the web socket connection by issuing a redirect

 ### Protocol Extensions